 - Remove old towels from doors, showers and bathtubs.
 Hang a new set of towels that coordinate with the paint or tiles.

 - Depending on the space, a flower or plant can add a nice touch.

 Angela Colley, Realtor.com

-Over at Realtor.com, Angela Colley put together a great list of 5 things your real estate photographer wishes you knew.
-She covers the importance of megapixels (they’re NOT important), cleaning the home before your shoot, waiting for the right weather, removing knick knacks, and how little things can make or break a picture of a home.
+In her real estate photography tips, Angela Colley covers the importance of megapixels (they’re not important), cleaning the home before your shoot, waiting for the right weather, removing knickknacks, and how little things can make or break a picture of a home.

 Tamela Ekstrom, Owner & Broker, HAVEN Real Estate + Design

 “When we are selling homes, we like a neutral color pallet so the homes appeal to a larger pool of buyers.
 However, in real estate photography, it’s the pops of bright color that photograph well.
 My biggest tip is using colorful artwork and vibrant pillows to make real estate photos pop and garner attention.”

 12. Take Shots During the “Magic Hour” at Dusk